JanCBrammer/biopeaks/docs/contributor_guide.md

    1. Make a [local clone of your fork](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/fork-a-repo#step-2-create-a-local-clone-of-your-fork).
    2. Navigate to the directory containing the cloned fork.
    3. Install `biopeaks` with `pip install -e .` The `e` stand for editable, meaning you can immediatly test all the changes you make to the cloned fork.
 The `.` simply tells pip to install the content of the current directory.
-4. Implement your contribution in the `topic` branch.
+4. Implement your contribution in the `topic` branch, following the [conventions](##Conventions).
-5. If you contribute code that is not covered by the existing tests, please add tests if possible.
-6. [Make a pull request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork) from the `topic` branch on your fork to the [`dev` branch of the `biopeaks` repository](https://github.com/JanCBrammer/biopeaks/tree/dev).
+5. [Make a pull request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork) from the `topic` branch on your fork to the [`dev` branch of the `biopeaks` repository](https://github.com/JanCBrammer/biopeaks/tree/dev).
-7. Once all tests pass and your contribution has been reviewed, your PR will merged and you'll be added to the list of contributors.
+6. Once all tests pass and your contribution has been reviewed, your PR will merged and you'll be added to the list of contributors.

 ## Conventions